-Trade and other receivables include amounts due from customers for goods sold and services performed in the ordinary course of business.
+Trade and other receivables include amounts due from members and services performed in the ordinary course of business.
 Receivables expected to be collected within 12 months of the end of the reporting period are classified as current assets.
 All other receivables are classified as non-current assets.